Structure Twenty-Seven

 An outstanding example of Neolithic construction

-First encountered in 2015, Structure Twenty-Seven is a very large sub-rectangular building at the southern end of Trench T.
+Structure Twenty-Seven was a very large sub-rectangular building at the southern end of Trench T.

-Built directly on natural boulder clay, the structure lay beyond the southern boundary wall and beneath a massive mound of midden to the south-east of Trench P.
+Built directly on natural boulder clay – the Neolithic ground surface – the structure lay beyond the southern boundary wall and underneath a massive midden mound to the south-east of Trench P.

 Excavation of the mound began in 2013, which, at first, was thought to be nothing more than a monumental pile of rubbish – a highly visible symbol of conspicuous consumption in the Neolithic.

-In 2014, however, the stump of an upright stone at its base suggested there might be more to it.
-The tonnes of deposited ash and domestic refuse were clearly covering something.
-Structural remains began to appear in 2015, and, as work progressed, the sheer scale of the building was revealed.
+In 2014, however, the stump of an upright stone at its bottom suggested there was more to it.
+The tonnes of deposited ash and domestic refuse were clearly covering something – but what was it?
+Structural remains began to appear in 2015, and, as work progressed, the sheer scale of the underlying building was revealed.

 Structure Twenty-Seven reconstruction. (📷 Paul Durdin)

-The stonework is, quite simply, exquisite.
-Arguably the finest masonry uncovered at the Ness site, the wall was formed by regular courses of perfectly fitted stone, the precision of their placement unsurpassed.
+Undoubtedly the finest stonework we’d encountered, the surviving walls were formed by regular courses of perfectly fitted stone, the precision of their placement unsurpassed.

-In addition, the Neolithic builders also incorporated a deliberate, but very subtle, curve into the length of the wall.
-The outer face was also supported on massive projecting, or stepped, foundation slabs, some over two metres long.
+On top of that, the Neolithic builders had also incorporated a deliberate, but very subtle, curve into the length of the side walls.
+The outer face was also supported on huge projecting, or stepped, foundation slabs, some over two metres long.

 This paving extended around the building, with excavation in 2023 revealing more on its north-western and south-western sides.